km1036/Green_Stock_Analysis_with_Matplotlib/README.md

 # Green_Stock_Analysis_with_Matplotlib

 Personal Project: Using Python and Matplotlib to produce a comprehensive data analysis on three energy-producer companies for September 2022.
 This analysis showcases the performance of each respective company's stock: Ameresco (AMRC), ON Semiconductor Corp (ON), and Stem,Inc. (STEM).
-Data visualizations are created from this stock analysis to help investors or traders make buying or selling decisions, thereby gaining an edge in the markets.
+Data visualizations are created from this stock analysis to help investors make buying or selling decisions, thereby gaining an edge in the markets.

 To put in simply, this analysis provides a quick and easy way to pull live and historical market data to compare different key indicators in a clean plot format.
 The code is customizable and buildable to one's desired set of stock tickers for comparison.